DistrictDataLabs/yellowbrick/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!-- If you are fixing a bug, provide a description such as the following.
-     Remember to fill in the blanks, including the issue number! --> This PR fixes #, which reported a bug that caused a problem to occurred when...
+     Remember to fill in the blanks, including the issue number! --> This PR fixes #, which reported a bug that caused a problem to occur when users...

 <!-- If you are introducing a new feature, provide a description such as the
      following.
 Remember to fill in the blanks, including the issue number! -->